xxxifan/Devbox2/README.md

 >IOUtils, ViewUtils, ReflectUtils, StatisticalUtil - like the name does<br/>
 >[Read introductions](https://github.com/xxxifan/Devbox2/tree/master/doc/COMPONENTS_EN.md)

-## Components
+### Components
-from 0.5.0 devbox splited into two module, core and components, so feel free to choose what you need.
+From 0.5.0 devbox splited into two module, core and components, so feel free to choose what you need.
 Components package including:
 >DrawerActivity<br/>
 >TranslucentActivity<br/>
 >TranslucentDrawerActivity<br/>